forcePanda/Lightning-Components-Repo/Open Tabs Limiter for Lightning Console Apps/README.md

 # Open Tabs Limiter for Lightning Console Apps
-This is a  ready to use component that you can use in your org(s) to limit the maximum number of tabs a user can open in a Lightning console application.
+This is a ready to use Aura component that you can use in your org(s) to limit the maximum number of tabs a user can open in a Lightning console application.

 For more details, read here: <blog post link>